Ceramic, Zirconia, Silicon Carbide, Aluminium Oxide Abrasive… Why?…

 Ceramic Grit Abrasives: Ceramic abrasives have a micro-crystalline habit and are more uniform in their structure than either aluminium oxide or zirconia abrasives.
 This habit means that ceramic grains break down in a controlled manner extending the range of available applications.

 Strange as it may seen our new FX ceramic abrasives are proving to be revolutionary on aluminium castings, on mild steel mill scale, on stainless steel finishing and on a lot of the titanium alloys commonly used in aerospace applications.

 It is important to note however that ceramic abrasives are particularly sensitive to heat and pressure which means that a correctly engineered process is essential to their successful use.

 So why are silicon carbide abrasives not used everywhere?
-Because although they may be very sharp they are also more friable than the other main abrasive grits which means that they can break down more quickly.
+Because although they may be very sharp they are also more friable than other abrasive grits which means that they break down more quickly.

-All this means that silicon carbide abrasives are great when you need a clean bright cut (such as with our Tex Med S hand pad for graining stainless steel) or for cutting back laquers, or for polishing stone, but not very effective under high pressure grinding applications.
+All this means that silicon carbide abrasives are great when you need a clean bright cut (such as with our Tex Med S hand pad for graining stainless steel) or for cutting back lacquers, or polishing stone, but not very effective under high pressure grinding applications.